ddev/ddev/docs/content/users/usage/commands.md

     Use `--cwd` for another directory, or you can change directories to the desired directory and `ddev yarn` will act on the same relative directory inside the container.

 !!!tip
-    If you want latest yarn versions, set `corepack_enable: true` in `.ddev/config.yaml` or `ddev config --corepack-enable`
+    If you want to define your Yarn version on a per project basis, set `corepack_enable: true` in `.ddev/config.yaml` or `ddev config --corepack-enable`

 Example: